deilers/pihole-container/README.md

 - Change `CHOOSE_A_PASSWORD` to a password of your choosing.

 ## Notes:
-- I use `jacklul/pihole:latest` for my run image because I like their blocklists more, but the its base image `pihole/pihole:latest` should work too.
+- I use `jacklul/pihole:latest` for my run image because I like their blocklists more, but its base image `pihole/pihole:latest` should work too.